 - Materials used

-- Waiting list for that artist
+- The waiting list for that artist

-Obviously size matters – Tattoo Prices
+Obviously, size matters – Tattoo Prices

 Depending on the size of your tattoo the cost will mainly fluctuate.
 For an average small tattoo, the cost is around $100 – $250.
 However the word small might be a confusing term here.
 Well, actually small tattoo here means anything between 2-4 inches.
 For the basic outline or tiny pieces, the cost can be the lowest at $50.
-There are some basic designs like a wedding band on the finger or a small heart of the size of a dime.
+There are some basic designs like a wedding band on the finger or a small heart the size of a dime.
 These designs fall under the tiny tattoo category.

 Medium tattoos around 4-6 inches cost somewhere in between $150- $500.
 Finally, if you are looking for anything over that then you have settled for a large one for sure.
 In that case, you have to go deeper into your pocket for at least $500 up to whatever you can afford.
 Mostly $5000 can be a limit as only a few people go for tattoos that cost over that amount.
 Not to mention this is only one of the many factors.
 So, depending on other parameters the price limit can change.

-The better tattoo machine cost more
+The better tattoo machine costs more

 Lettering price- what you must know

 Another basic type of tattoo is lettering.
 Now, this might be confusing.
-As some people look to pay based on the number of letters.
+Some people look to pay based on the number of letters.
 But that’s the wrong approach.
 If you are doing a tattoo that is not a quote but simple words then you should always go for a flat rate or hourly rate.
 Moreover, having the font of your preference can be really helpful.
 In that case, you can show that and get the time estimation from your artist if he’s going for an hourly payment.

 Experience has a price